Architecture of Bermuda: Modern developments (1900–present)

 In 1933, a large sum of money was bequeathed to the city of Hamilton for the construction of a new city hall.
 The new structure, begun in the late 1950s and finished in 1960, was designed by Bermudian architect Wil Onions to copy styles from the traditional Bermuda cottage.
 Onions been demonstrating his skills at marrying modern needs with traditional decor for many years, and his work inspired a revitalised interest in traditional architecture.

 Modern civil architecture appeared in Bermuda in the 1960s, though it has been mostly limited to the city of Hamilton and its immediate outskirts.
 Generally used for private commercial purposes, the overseas styles began to take over the Hamilton skyline as international business grew, restricted only by a government mandate that no building be taller than the city's Cathedral.

 In 2000, the Town of St. George and the east-end fortifications were nominated for inclusion on UNESCO's list of World Heritage Sites, under the grounds of architecture that illustrates human history (criterion iv) and direct association with events and traditions (criterion vi).
 During the selection process, the delegate from Mexico questioned why the site was not part of a serial nomination of Caribbean fortifications (considered by the United Nations to be part of a different region, Latin America, from Bermuda, Northern America, per the United Nations geoscheme) and the delegate from Thailand questioned why ICOMOS wanted to apply criterion vi; it was decided to inscribe the site on the World Heritage List under criterion iv only.

 In 2004, the renovation of "Harbour View" in St. George's was followed by the American home improvement franchise This Old House.
-The coverage was featured in four issues of the This Old House magazine and eight episodes of its television series, Ask This Old House.
+The coverage was featured in four issues of the This Old House magazine and eight episodes of its television series, This Old House.
 It was only the second time that the program had ventured outside of the United States.
 The renovation was designed by a local architect, Colin Campbell, and largely performed by local companies.

 Most recently, focus on sustainable development has led to experiments in green architecture.
 In late 2008, the country's first LEED-accredited building was completed in Hamilton, but the adoption of green technologies such as solar panels has been extremely slow.